weaviate/weaviate-io/developers/weaviate/search/rerank.md

 ## Rerank vector search results

-Rerank the results of a [nearText](/developers/weaviate/api/graphql/search-operators#neartext) vector search.
+To rerank the results of a vector search, configure the object properties to sort on.

 <Tabs groupId="languages">
   <TabItem value="py" label="Python (v4)">